Which institution holds the most shares in Darling Ingredients Inc. (DAR)

 Darling Ingredients Inc. (DAR): Who are the competitors?

-The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 70.94% up over the past 12 months and Post Holdings Inc. (POST) that is 25.04% higher over the same period.
-Ingredion Incorporated (INGR) is -4.65% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -42.52% from the last report on Jul 14, 2022 to stand at a total of 3.62 million short shares sold with a short interest ratio of 1.8.
+The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 63.58% up over the past 12 months and Post Holdings Inc. (POST) that is 27.88% higher over the same period.
+Ingredion Incorporated (INGR) is -7.75% down on the 1-year trading charts.